Hassan Mudhafar Al-Gheilani: International career

-Gulf Cup of Nations
+Arabian Gulf Cup

-Hassan has made appearances in the 2003 Gulf Cup of Nations, the 2004 Gulf Cup of Nations, the 2007 Gulf Cup of Nations, the 2009 Gulf Cup of Nations, the 2010 Gulf Cup of Nations and the 2013 Gulf Cup of Nations.
+Hassan has made appearances in the 16th Arabian Gulf Cup, the 17th Arabian Gulf Cup, the 18th Arabian Gulf Cup, the 19th Arabian Gulf Cup, the 20th Arabian Gulf Cup and the 21st Arabian Gulf Cup.

-His only goal in the Gulf Cup of Nations came in the 2004 Gulf Cup of Nations in a 2-1 win over the United Arab Emirates hence helping his country to reach the semi-finals and then the finals of the Gulf Cup of Nations for the first time.
+His only goal in the Arabian Gulf Cup came in the 17th Arabian Gulf Cup in a 2-1 win over the United Arab Emirates hence helping his country to reach the semi-finals and then the finals of the Arabian Gulf Cup for the first time.
 But Oman lost in the final to the hosts, Qatar in a penalty shootout after the goalkeeping sensation Ali Al-Habsi missed a penalty.
 Qatar won the match 6-5 on penalties after the match had ended 1-1 at normal time.
 Amad Al-Hosni was awarded the "Top Goal Scorer" award of the competition with a total of four goals.

 AFC Asian Cup

 Hassan has made appearances in the 2004 AFC Asian Cup qualification, the 2004 AFC Asian Cup, the 2007 AFC Asian Cup qualification, the 2007 AFC Asian Cup, the 2011 AFC Asian Cup qualification and the 2015 AFC Asian Cup qualification.

 He scored a well-remembered goal in 2007 AFC Asian Cup qualification in a 2-1 win over the United Arab Emirates hence helping his team to qualify for the 2007 AFC Asian Cup.
 Badar Al-Maimani scored one and the only goal of Oman in the 2007 AFC Asian Cup in a 1-1 draw against Australia.
 In the tournament, Oman won two points in a 1-1 draw against Australia and in a 0-0 draw against Iraq and hence failed to qualify for the quarter-finals.